Overactive Bladder Specialist in Tyler, TX

 Depending upon the individual’s unique case of overactive bladder, Dr. R. Clay Williams will recommend a course of treatment that may consist of one single treatment or a combination of several popular treatment methods.

-Dr. Williams at UT Health East Texas Urology Tyler has years of experience treating overactive bladder, using the most up to date methods.
+Urologist R. Clay Williams, D.O. is board-certified by the American Board of Urology and has over 15 years of experience treating patients with overactive bladder, using the most up-to-date methods.
 To schedule an appointment with Dr. Williams, contact our office today by calling (903) 262-3900.

 Bladder control problems affect tens of millions of people every day.
 If you’re one of them, you should speak up.